tpoisot/ms_pop_networks/ms_pop.md

 networks. @menke_plant-frugivore_2012 showed that the structure of a plant–frugivore network changed along a forest–farmland gradient.
 At the edges between two habitats, species were on average less specialized and interacted more evenly with a larger number of partners than they did in habitat cores.
-Differences in network structure have also been observed within forest strata that differ in their proximity to the canopy and visitation by birds [@schleuning_specialization_2011].
+Differences in network structure have also been observed within forest strata that differ in their proximity to the canopy and visitation by birds [@schleuning_specialization_2011]. @tylianakis_cccc_2007 reports a *stronger* signal of spatial interaction turnover when working with quantitative rather than binary interactions, highlighting the importance of *measuring* rather than assuming the existence of interactions.
-% DG: CAN ADD HERE ARE REFERENCE TO TYLIANAKIS 2007; MOREOVER IN HIS CASE HE FOUND A STRONGER SIGNLA WITH QUANTIATIVE NETWORKS, HIGHLIGHTING THE NEED TO WORK ON MEASURED INTERACTIONS
-@eveleigh_fluctuations_2007
-demonstrated that outbreaks of the spruce budworm were associated to changes in the structure of its trophic network, both in terms of species observed and their interactions. @poisot_resource_2011 used a microbial system of hosts and pathogens to study the impact of productivity gradients on realized infection; when the species were moved from high to medium to low productivity, some interactions were lost and others were gained.
+@eveleigh_fluctuations_2007 demonstrated that outbreaks of the spruce budworm were associated to changes in the structure of its trophic network, both in terms of species observed and their interactions. @poisot_resource_2011 used a microbial system of hosts and pathogens to study the impact of productivity gradients on realized infection; when the species were moved from high to medium to low productivity, some interactions were lost and others were gained.
 As a whole, these results suggest that the existence, and properties, of an interaction are not only contingent on the presence of the two species involved, but may also require particular environmental conditions, including the presence or absence of species not directly involved in the interaction.

 [f:meta]: figures/fig_proba.pdf "The metaweb concept"
 ![An illustration of the metaweb concept.
 In its simplest form, a metaweb is the list of all possible species and interactions between them for the system being studied, at the regional level (far left side).
 Everything that is ultimately observed in nature is a *realisation* of the metaweb (far right side), *i.e.* the resulting network after several sorting processes have occurred (central panel).
 First, species and species pairs have different probabilities to be observed (top panels).
 Second, as a consequence of the mechanisms we outline in this paper, not all interactions have the same probability to occur at any given site (bottom panels, see **Box 1**).\label{f:meta}][f:meta]